-all candidates will have candidates will have hours completed a minimum CPD as prior to submitting.
+all candidates will have candidates will have hours of 48 hours of to submitting.

 - □ RICS APC CPD Requirements and Resources - CPD requirements for RICS SPA candidates. - o Senior Professional Assessment (SPA) APC candidates have different requirements. - Requires a minimum of 20 hours' CPD over the past 12 months.
 Minimum of 50% of them to be formal.
 What are the requirements for RICS AssocRICS candidates? - CPD requirements for Assoc RICS candidates - o Assoc RICS candidates should complete a minimum of 48 hours' CPD in the 12 months before submitting.
-At least 50% formal development.

-What are the requirements for RICS members?
+At least 50% formal development. - What are the requirements for RICS members?